mduheaume/autoproxy/README.md

 You can supply as many linked containers as you like.
-The autoproxy container will automatically proxy requests to linked containers that expose port 80 by matching the subdomain in the request's host header to the containers link alias.
+The autoproxy container will automatically proxy requests to linked containers that expose port 80 by matching the subdomain in the request's host header to the container's link alias.